Definición de pier en inglés:

 - The piers are designed as hollow box sections with an average height of 25 m.

-3.1The pillar of an arch or supporting a bridge.
+2.1A pillar supporting an arch or a bridge.

 - Various foundation types have been adopted to support the bridge piers and abutments.

 - ‘We could have built a conventional multi-span bridge supported by piers for about 20 per cent less,’ he said.